SPRING STOMP

 • No experience?
 Don’t fret none, we’ll learn ya.

-• We ask participants to be respectful to each other, dance when asked, and (most importantly) have fun.
+• We ask participants to be respectful to each other, enjoy the social atmosphere, and (most importantly) have fun.

 What?
 Dancing, learning, and socializing.